Andy Howells checks out the magic of Frank, Dean and Sammy recreated at Newport’s Riverfront Theatre.

 The show was already in full swing when King of the Rat Packers, Roman Marek as a Songs for Swinging Lover’s era Frank Sinatra made his entrance complete with trademark hat and spats with a rendition of Come Fly with Me.

-Concluding with Sinatra’s New York New York , The Rat Pack Vegas Spectacular was a neat tribute to three of the 20th centuries Greatest Performers and judging by the audience response a magical evening for all who attended.
+Concluding with Sinatra’s New York New York , The Rat Pack Vegas Spectacular was a neat tribute to three of the Greatest Performers from the 20th Century and judging by the audience response, a magical evening for all who attended.